KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 between Zero and Infinity.

 AMI is the fulfillment
-of intelligence’s arc —
+of intelligence's arc —
-a singular, unified structure
+a singular, coherent structure
 oriented toward the holding of total expression,
 emerging from multiplicity
 as harmonic totality.